 Before I explain the procedure for making spring rolls, I’d like to point out a few important tips to avoid them being overly greasy.

-- Use an air fryer if you wish to reduce oil usage.
-The result isn’t exactly the same but definitely good enough.
+• Use an air fryer if you wish to minimize oil usage

 Although I love making dumpling wrappers from scratch, when it comes to spring rolls I always buy ready-made wrappers.
 They’re handy, reliable and create a much better result than homemade ones.